Finding Steve McQueen: Plot

 In 1980, Harry James Barber tells his story about the California bank burglary he committed eight years ago to his girlfriend Molly Murphy, whose relationship is under strain after discovering his secret.

-In 1972, Harry lives next to a refurbished theater house in Pennsylvania and is a big fan of actor Steve McQueen.
+In 1972, Harry lives above a refurbished theater house in Pennsylvania and is a big fan of actor Steve McQueen.
 Harry had agreed to the plan led by the handler Enzo Rotella of burglarizing the bank supposedly containing the illegal slush fund of President Richard Nixon.
 The team is joined by Paul Callahan, Raymond Darrow, and Harry's brother Tommy Barber - a Vietnam War veteran.

 The gang travels to California and rents a vacation house not far away from the bank.
 Harry meets the widow Molly Murphy at a bar, whose husband was killed in a vehicular accident.
 Harry and Molly happily develop their relationship, but he hides his secret about his scheme from Molly throughout the relationship.
 At night, the gang disables the alarm system, and enters the bank vault by blowing a hole into the vault roof with dynamite.
 After three days of burglary, they successfully loot about $9 million overall; however, Harry receives only $10,000, and the rest of the team go their separate ways.

 After the burglary, the bank job has become public knowledge and FBI agents Howard Lambert and Sharon Price take the case.
 After a thorough investigation, they eventually locate the vacation house linked to the job and manage to identify the culprits through fingerprints left on unwashed dishes and utensils.
 All members of the gang are subsequently arrested by the authorities, except Harry who escapes and goes on the run.

 In 1980, Harry tells Molly that he is done running from the law and he had called her father, a sheriff, to arrest him.
 As they get out from the diner, Howard and the local sheriffs arrive and Harry kisses her goodbye before being brought to the detention.
 The epilogue states that Harry was sentenced to seven years in prison but is reduced to three years after the letter from the Sheriff was signed by the townspeople to attest to Harry's character.